 Where the design community meets.

 Mobile PM.
-Favorite side project http://gethoi.ch Joined almost 6 years ago
+Favorite side project http://gethoi.ch Joined over 6 years ago

 Ummmmmm so despite being a regular lurker on designernews, this is the first time I hear of Designer News Market.
 Marketing fail?